 Public holidays in ItalyAs a Catholic country, Italy also offers an almost complete list of all Christian holidays.
-Easter Sunday and Pentecost Sunday are not included here (as in Switzerland, for example), as these fall on a Sunday anyway.
+Easter Sunday and Whitsun are not included here (as in Switzerland, for example), as these fall on a Sunday anyway.

-Joseph's Day, Corpus Christi and also Peter and Paul were abolished as public holidays in 1977.
-Good Friday is well known throughout the country, but it is only celebrated by really strict Catholics.
+Joseph's Day, Corpus Christi and Peter and Paul were abolished as public holidays in 1977.
+Good Friday is well known throughout the country, but it is only celebrated by very strict Catholics.

-New Year's Eve is not really a public holiday, but it is celebrated throughout Italy and Germany.
-On this day most shops are closed from noon at the latest.
+New Year's Eve is not actually a public holiday, but it is celebrated throughout Italy.
+On this day, most stores are closed by noon at the latest.